 The purpose of the annual inspection of the Marsh Island Hydrologic Restoration Project (TV-14) is to evaluate the constructed project features to identify any deficiencies and prepare a report detailing the condition of project features and recommended corrective actions needed.
 Should it be determined that corrective actions are needed, CPRA shall provide, in the report, a detailed cost estimate for engineering, design, supervision, inspection, and construction contingencies, and an assessment of the urgency of such repairs.
 The annual inspection report also contains a summary of maintenance projects which were completed since completion of constructed project features and an estimated projected budget for the upcoming three (3) years for operation, maintenance and rehabilitation.
-The three (3) year projected operation and maintenance budget is shown in Appendix C. A summary of past operation and maintenance projects completed since completion of the Marsh Island Hydrologic Restoration Project are outlined in Section IV.
+The three (3) year projected operation and maintenance projects completed since completed since completed since and maintenance projects completed since completed since completed since completed since projects are outlined in Section IV.